WojciechMatuszewski/programming-notes/devops/sql.md

     - Unlike DynamoDB, where the database mostly prevents you from doing insufficient queries, here, one could _sort_ and _order_ on items that are not marked as a key.

+- Use the `EXTRACT` function to get values out of `timestamp` field.

 ### Sub-queries

 - After the `WHEN` clause, you might want to perform another query to feed the results of that inner query into the filtering statement.